infinum/rails-handbook/Design Patterns/Form Objects.md

 end
 ```

 This way we pollute our `User` class with logic that is not directly related to it which breaks the single responsibility principle.
-But without adding this logic to our `User` class we wouldn't be able to use a formbuilder on an instace of `User` class like we want to:
+But without adding this logic to our `User` class we wouldn't be able to use a formbuilder on an instance of `User` class like we want to:

 ```ruby
 = simple_form_for(@user, url: registrations_path) do |f|